c-lombardi23/FOCAL/README.md

 ## 🎯 Project Description

 This project implements a comprehensive machine learning pipeline for analyzing fiber cleave quality using images from the THORLABS Fiber Cleave Analyzer (FCA).
-The system consists of two main components:
+The system consists of three main components:

 1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusiong of numerical features
 2. **MLP Regression Model**: Predicts optimal tension parameters for producing good cleaves
+3. **XGBoost Regression Model**: Predicts the change in tension needed to produce a good cleave

 The models use transfer learning with either MobileNetV2, ResNet, or EfficientNetB0 as the backbone and are optimized using Keras Tuner for hyperparameter optimization.